jarviscanada/jarvis_data_eng_MichaelUzoegwu/core_java/grep/README.md

 # Introduction

-This project is a command-line tool for searching files and directories using regular expressions, similar to the Unix `grep` utility.
+This project is a command-line tool built with Java for searching files and directories using regular expressions, similar to the Unix `grep` utility.
 It also features an implementation that leverages Lambda Expressions and Streams to optimize memory usage.
 Additionally, the application is dockerized for simplified deployment and usage.
 The project explores OOP and core Java concepts and utilizes Java's `Pattern` class for regex matching.

 # Quick Start